scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[83:23]** But the consummation of all things will come to the truth.]

 **[84:1]** Behold!
-I have therefore made known unto you (these things) whilst I live: for I have said that ye should above all thngs learn the commandments of the Mighty One, wherein I shall instruct you; and I will set before you some of the commandments of His judgement before I die.
+I have therefore made known unto you (these things) whilst I live: for I have said that ye should above all things learn the commandments of the Mighty One, wherein I shall instruct you; and I will set before you some of the commandments of His judgement before I die.

 **[84:2]** Remember that formerly Moses assuredly called heaven and earth to witness against you and said: "if ye transgress the law ye shall be dispersed, but if ye keep it ye shall be kept."